 Keeping your pool water chlorinated is essential to a healthy sparkling pool.
-In our experience, most people often add or generate excessive chlorine in their pool.
-This leads to more acid demand, cloudy water, rising pH, calcium spots and clogged salt cells.
+In our experience, most people often add or generate excessive chlorine in their pools.
+This leads to more acid demand, cloudy water, rising pH, calcium spots, and clogged salt cells.
 So, in the case of swimming pool chlorine, more is definitely not always better!

 On the other hand, it is vital that there is sufficient chlorine in your pool water to keep it safe.
 Insufficient free chlorine can make your water unsafe for swimming.
-This is because the germs, algae and bacteria will thrive in low chlorine.
+This is because the germs, algae, and bacteria will thrive in low chlorine.
 Importantly, the American National Standard for swimming pools suggests a minimum chlorine level of 1PPM.
-Remember, We suggest that 2-3ppm be maintained just in case your chlorine levels drop due to rain or other factors.
+We suggest you maintain 2-3ppm just in case your chlorine levels drop due to rain, heat, or other factors.

 The ‘cloudy water’ page on our website also explains the relationship between pH and chlorine activity in the water.
 In short, high pH reduces the killing power of chlorine in your water, even if your test shows that your chlorine levels are correct!
 Therefore, if your pH is above 8.3 then the killing power of swimming pool chlorine is almost completely disabled.
 In many cases, we have cleared many of our client’s pools with constant algae problems by simply lowering the pH and not adding chlorine!